cseanburns/journal-issues/manuscript.md

 because of likely changes to the bibliographic records.
 This is surprising.
 In the print-era,
-bibliographic records were largely fixed.
+bibliographic records were largely fixed
+(the records were printed as hard copy).
 Because many journals,
 especially those that continue to print hard copy, try to have it both ways (print and digital workflows),